Saturday, December 23, 2017

 Or: The Evolution of a Novelist

-© 2017 Jo Ann Butler
+© 2017 Jo Ann Butler, by permission

 I’d like to share a bit about myself by way of introducing my latest book, The Golden Shore.
 It joins Rebel Puritan and The Reputed Wife in my Scandalous Life series, homage to Rhode Island’s diverse origins, and also to one of its most notorious rebels, Herodias Long.